flipacholas/Architecture-of-consoles/articles/gamecube.Rmd.md

 ![Super Smash Bros.
 Melee (2001) for the GC.<br>4,718 triangles.](mario_melee_gc){.toright model3d="true"}

+It's really impressive how much detail has been gained in just two years, eh?

 #### The update {.tab}

 In this case, Sonic Team already designed a Sonic model for [their unique console](dreamcast), but after porting their game to the GameCube they found themselves able to add more polygons to their model, achieving better detail.